kennedysferreira/projetoGitFavorite/README.md

 #### Video Demo:  <[URL HERE](https://youtu.be/5-OgUF-RRGo)>

 #### Description:
+GitHub Favorites is a web application that allows you to save and manage favorite GitHub profiles in a practical way.
+With an intuitive interface, you can add users, view information such as the number of repositories and followers, and store everything locally for quick access whenever you need it.
+In addition, the application features automatic list updating, user removal with confirmation and data persistence in the browser.
+Simply enter a username, add it to the list and follow your favorite profiles with ease.

 ### 📌 Add User
 - The user can enter a GitHub username in the search bar.